iiasa/message-ix-models/doc/api/workflow.rst

 - Accept at least 2 arguments:

-  1. A :class:`Context` instance.
+  1. A :class:`.Context` instance.
   2. The precursor scenario.
   3. Optionally additional, keyword-only arguments.

 - Return either:

-  - a :class:`.Scenario` object, that can be the same object provided as an argument, or a different scenario, e.g. a clone or a different scenario, even from a different platform.
+  - a :class:`~.message_ix.Scenario` object, that can be the same object provided as an argument, or a different scenario, e.g. a clone or a different scenario, even from a different platform.
   - :class:`None`.
-    In this case, any modifications implemented by the step should be reflected in the :class:`.Scenario` given as an argument.
+    In this case, any modifications implemented by the step should be reflected in the Scenario given as an argument.

 The functions **may**: